The 2020 Collegiate Immersion Program in America

-The Elmhurst College 2018 Summer Immersion Program in America gives international students the opportunity to study in the United States and earn college credit from a top-ranked, selective university.
+The Elmhurst University 2020 Summer Collegiate Immersion Program in America gives international students the opportunity to study in the United States and earn college credit from a highly ranked, selective university.

-The Summer Immersion program offers a rich, intensive academic and cultural experience similar to what collegiate life is like in the U.S., and more.
+The program offers a rich, intensive academic and cultural experience similar to what collegiate life is like in the U.S.—and more.

-Students may choose one course and participate in the College Success workshops.
+Students take one class and participate in college success workshops.

 Designed to provide a basic understanding of the various facets of international business.
 Starting with basic trade theories, it covers the mechanics of the foreign exchange market, international finance and accounting, marketing, cultural differences, and management strategy under the international environment, organizational structure and practices of the multinational company, and international institutional arrangements.

 Preparing and Transitioning for College Success workshops show international students how to succeed at an American university.
-In the workshops, students will explore topics related to the admission process and academic programs, as well as receive career development tips and more.
+In the workshops, students will explore topics related to the admission process and academic programs.
+They will also receive career development tips and more.

 Registration and Payment Information

-The registration deadline for both programs is Tuesday, May 1, 2018.
+The registration deadline for the summer immersion program is Friday, May 1, 2020.

 For students taking the program for transcripted credit, the cost is $3,950 USD and includes tuition, housing, meals, admission fees and local transportation to and from co-curricular activities while on campus.